Cold Blood Index

 ||Number of shuffled profit/loss curves to evaluate, or 1

-probability values from the shuffled curves.
+calculated from the original and the shuffled curves.

 ||Drawdown depth, the difference of an equity or balance peak with the subsequent equity or balance valley,